 Family Activities

-It is my hope to keep these pages updated on a regular basis – likely every second Wednesday.
 Inspired by a workshop at the Orange Conference (http://www.theorangeconference.com), I plan to provide ideas that you and your family can do together.
 Typically they will be quite inexpensive, and able to be done at home, at the cottage, or travelling along in the car or for a rainy day.

 Enjoy -

-1. When it’s a time for eating popcorn – talk about how all of us are like kernels of corn.
+images1.
+When it’s a time for eating popcorn – talk about how all of us are like kernels of corn.
 Not much on our own, kind of hard and not very appealing.
 But when we add the power of the Holy Spirit (whatever your heat source is), we are transformed from the inside out.

 Popcorn only works because the water at the very core of the kernel boils, and the goodness inside explodes out.
 That’s like us, too.
 Our goodness inside explodes out when the Spirit brings us to life.
 It’s still us, just like the corn is till corn, it’s just in a different form.
 And it’s one that makes people happy.
 The scent brings people to it, and it’s hard to stop after just a little bit.
 People are attracted to others who have the Spirit in them.
 They are exciting to be around, they make others happy.
 It’s still them, only different and better.

+starry sky2.
 If you are going to the cottage, or camping – or just away from the lights of the city, here’s an easy discussion.

 Read the story of Abraham from Genesis with your family – it starts at chapter 11, but we are going to focus on the first few verses of chapter 15.